KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ### Feb 6th '23:

 - Set up first beginnings of a simple Arpeggiator.
+Has its own array, note order is note age, so I don't need patterns except maybe up or down.
 - Simple sustain pedal routine.
 If velocity == 0, but pedal is on, note still on.

 ## Features: